 What is a data management plan?

 A data management plan (DMP), sometimes also referred to as Technical Plan or Data Access Plan, is a document that describes how data will be collected, organised, managed, stored, secured, backed-up, preserved, and where applicable, shared.
+It is an important tool that facilitates and supports the creation of FAIR data.

 The DMP is intended to be a living document which is updated as the project progresses.